 - Open the menu page again through the “cogwheel” icon.

-Although my suggestion is to get used to the revamp as soon as possible because I’m guessing the old design won’t around stick around forever.
-It’s also a lot better, there’s self-destructing emails, options for snoozing, smart replies, and a whole lot more.
+Although my suggestion is to get used to the revamp as soon as possible because I’m guessing the old design won’t stick around forever.
+It’s also a lot better; there are self-destructing emails, options for snoozing, smart replies, and a whole lot more.
 Read all about it right here.

 That’s it for this quick guide, do let us know in the comment section down below what do you think of the new Gmail update.